-As of year-end 2017, the bank's liquid resources of $\in$ 3.3 billion included $\in$ 3.2 billion in interbank lending and $\in$ 0.2 billion in cash.
-However, a major part of the interbank claims are liquidity reserves the bank hold because of its function as central institution for the primary banks and are not available as liquidity buffer for RLB Vorarlberg.
+As of year-end 2018, the bank's liquid resources of €3.6 billion included €3.3 billion in interbank lending and €0.3 billion in cash.
+However, a major part of the interbank claims are liquidity reserves the bank holds because of its function as the central institution for the primary banks and are not available as a liquidity buffer for RLB Vorarlberg.

-As of the same date, RLB Vorarlberg's liquidity coverage ratio stood at 177%.
+As of the same date, RLB Vorarlberg's liquidity coverage ratio stood at 180%.